secar600/secar-documents/source/vacuum_system.rst

         - If the desired turbo is for Wien filter 2, click on the :code:`SCR_BTS35:TMP_D1709` button.
         - Click on the :code:`RESET` button.
         - Click on the green :code:`START` button.
-        - Monitor the turbo pump's measured speed.
+        - [Fernando: in your writeup final speed is 27000 rpm?]
+Monitor the turbo pump's measured speed.
 When it is at 13500 rpm, the turbo pump is fully ON and at speed.
 The warning indicators will turn green (no fault) when the speed is around 12000 rpm or so.
 - Once the turbo pump is up and running at full speed, then you can open the turbo gate valve (using the :code:`GVs` tab of the CS-Studio "SECAR Global Controls" page) only if:

     - The turbo pump has no fault.